weizman/temp-website/page-what-is-a-realm-in-js.md

 <script> const z = x + y; // 3 </script>
 ```

-> *A realm provides the javascript program with its own single global execution environment.*
+> *A realm provides the JavaScript program with its own single global execution environment.*

 The examples above use `const` which populates new definitions in what is known as the ["declarative environment"](https://tc39.es/ecma262/#sec-declarative-environment-records), alongside `let`, `class`, `module`, `import`, and/or `function` declarations.